dsp-jetpack/JetPack/doc/deployment_guide.md

 ### Deployment

-1. Change the directory to /root/JetPack/src/deploy/osp_deployer.
-    ```bash
-            cd /root/JetPack/src/deploy/osp_deployer
-    ```
-2. Start the “deployer.py” script execution and pass the settings file using “-s” parameter.
-    ```bash
-            python deployer.py –s /root/sample_csp_profile.ini
-    ```
-3. Monitor the output of the script.
-For detailed logs open a new SSH terminal and tail the logs file in “/auto_results/” directory.
-The log files are timestamped.

-A message will be shown at the start of the deployment indicating whether the Satellite feature is enabled or disabled.

-**Success**

-For a successful deployment, overcloud deployment status should be CREATE_COMPLETE.
-And if sanity test was set to true in the settings file, then it should pass.
+Start deployment and for a successful deployment, overcloud deployment status should be CREATE_COMPLETE.
+If sanity test was set to true in the settings file, then it should pass.

 # Appendix M Bluestore